HiSA-Team/shadowfax/README.md

 ```

 > [!TIP]
-> everything related to `build-dependencies` and `build.rs` affect the host building systema and not the `ŧarget` itself.
+> everything related to `build-dependencies` and `build.rs` affect the host building system and not the `ŧarget` itself.

 The `scripts/environment.sh` will setup extra clang variables to point to the new built `libclang`:
 ```sh